Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Cyber Mobility Mirror (CMM)

-\begin{itemize} \item \textbf{CMM Roadside System:} CRS consists of 1) roadside sensors, e.g., LiDAR and camera, to perceive the traffic conditions and generate high-fidelity sensor data; 2) edge computing-based real-time perception pipeline to achieve sensor fusion, object detection, classification, and tracking tasks; and 3) communication devices to receive information from other road users, infrastructure or even "clouds", and share perceived results with them via different kinds of protocols. \item \textbf{CMM Onboard System:} for CAVs, COS can receive the object-level perception data from CRS and then act as the perception inputs to support the various subsequent applications of CDA, such as CACC, cooperative merging, cooperative eco-driving; and for Connected Human-driven Vehicles (CHVs), COS can also provide them with real-time traffic information via the human-machine interface (HMI) to improve driving performance or to avoid possible crash due to the vision occlusion. \end{itemize}
+For CAVs, COS can receive the object-level perception data from CRS and then act as the perception inputs to support various CDA applications, such as CACC, cooperative merging, cooperative eco-driving; and for Connected Human-driven Vehicles (CHVs), COS can also provide them with real-time traffic information via the human-machine interface (HMI) to improve driving performance or to avoid possible crashes due to occlusion.

-In this paper, the CMM concept is implemented in the real world and a field operational system is developed for real-world testing, which will be discussed in Section~\ref{CMM FOS}.
+In this paper, the CMM concept is implemented in the real world and a field operational system is developed for real-world testing, which will be discussed in Section~\ref{FOS}.